 If your organization uses Google Cloud Storage (GCS), you can transfer data from Data Locker to GCS.

 One of the major benefits of transferring data from Data Locker to GCS is that you can import data to Google Big Query.
 You don't need to rely on your organization's developers to retrieve data from Data Locker.
-With a simple UI configuration you can transfer the data straight into Google Big Query.
+With a simple UI configuration, you can transfer the data straight into Google Big Query.

 Google Big Query can easily handle data from Data Locker thanks to the standard structure of the CSV files in Data Locker.
 Once you import data into Google Big Query you can start analyzing it right away.

-- Copy your AWS Access Key
+- Copy the AWS Access Key.

-- Click on Show Secret
+- Click Show Secret.

 Configuring a Transfer Job in GCS